codacy/docs/docs/organizations/using-a-coding-standard.md

 When you customize the tools or code patterns of a repository that follows the coding standard, Codacy warns you that the repository will stop following the coding standard and asks for your confirmation.

 !!! important
+    -   If a coding standard doesn't include a tool, any pre-existing repository settings for that tool aren't modified by the coding standard.

-    The coding standard turns tools with configuration files on and off.
+    -   The coding standard turns tools with configuration files on and off.
 Those tool configuration files, however, take precedence over the code patterns defined on the coding standard.

 ## Creating a coding standard {: id="creating"}